 In children, osteomyelitis occurs more frequently in the long bones than it does in the spine.
 When it does present in the spine (vertebral osteomyelitis), it is thought to occur when micro-organisms lodge in the low-flow end-organ vasculature adjacent to the subchondral plate region.
 A history of trauma has been associated with vertebral osteomyelitis and diskitis.
 Possible infectious causes include bacteria (S aureus) and tuberculosis in endemic areas.
 Other etiologies include coccidioidomycosis, blastomycosis, and actinomycosis.
 The clinical presentation of the older child with vertebral osteomyelitis includes fever and back pain in the lumbar, thoracic, or cervical regions.
-Initially, plain radiographs may demonstrate localized rarefaction of 1 vertebral body and,
+Initially, plain radiographs may demonstrate localized rarefaction of 1 vertebral body and, later, destruction of bone, usually anteriorly with osteophytic formation.

-LCH, giant cell tumors, Ewing sarcoma, osteoid osteoma and osteoblastoma, and, rarely, osteosarcomas.
-Intraspinal tumors can originate from the spinal cord (intramedullary) or outside the spinal cord (extramedullary).
-Intramedullary tumors account for 35%-40% of all intraspinal tumors in children.
-The most common histologic types are astrocytomas (45%-60%) and ependymomas (30%-35%).
-Astrocytomas present more frequently in younger children later, destruction of bone, usually anteriorly with osteobe differentiated in the early stage of the disease process.
+Diskitis and vertebral osteomyelitis often, however, cannot be differentiated in the early stage of the disease process.
 Nuclear medicine bone scans and CT are not useful in providing a specific diagnosis of vertebral osteomyelitis.
 MR imaging is the technique of choice for the assessment of vertebral osteomyelitis, with high sensitivity and specificity.
 MR imaging should include T1-weighted images and T2-weighted images with fat saturation (or STIR) in the sagittal and axial planes.

-Bone marrow edema, an early nonspecific finding, presents as

-low signal intensity on T1-weighted and high signal intensity on STIR or T2-weighted images with fat saturation (Fig 7A).

-Fat-suppressed T1-weighted images with contrast can detect

-early cases of spinal infection and can determine accurately the affect several noncontiguous vertebral bodies, do not involve the disk space, and may not produce a paraspinal mass.
+Bone marrow edema, an early nonspecific finding, presents as low signal intensity on T1-weighted and high signal intensity on STIR or T2-weighted images with fat saturation (Fig 7A).
+Fat-suppressed T1-weighted images with contrast can detect early cases of spinal infection and can determine accurately the extent of disease (Fig 7B).

-Neoplasms of the spine can be classified according to the site of origin.
-Neoplasms involving the spinal column include primary tumors of the vertebra, such as aneurysmal bone cysts,

 It is often difficult to differentiate osteomyelitis from leukemia/lymphoma or metastatic disease.
-These entities usually
+These entities usually affect several noncontiguous vertebral bodies, do not involve the disk space, and may not produce a paraspinal mass.